m-akami/PassGuard-CS/README.md

 - Inactivity Notifications: If a credential has not been used in a while, PassGuard will reccomend that the online account be deleted.

 ## Security Considerations
-While PassGuard-CS is a functional prototype, you must acknowledge its limitations, especially around security:
-- Encryption Level: The encryption and security mechanisms implemented in this assignment may not be secure, as they have been created by me.
-- Security Auditing: PassGuard-CS has not undergone a comprehensive security audit, which is important for mitigating vulnerabilities.
-- Safe Usage: Be cautious when using PassGuard-CS to store sensitive information, as it may not be reliable.
+I have personally designed the security backend for this application: PassCrypt and PassHash, used for encryption and hashing respectively, to protect items stored in this app.
+As this is an educational project, I have no baseline to judge on how secure and how reliable my code is, so production usage would be discouraged.

 ## Project Purpose
-The primary purpose of PassGuard-CS is to serve as a practical assignment for educational purposes.
 I have tried to include multiple concepts in this app, and have open-sourced it as others may be able to learn from it.
 I have used the following concepts in this project:
 - User Interface Design with SwiftUI
 - Data Storage and Retrieval with SQLite and SwiftData for secret management
 - Password Strength Evaluation